Halleck Tustenuggee

 Halleck Tustenuggee (also spelled Halek Tustenuggee and Hallock Tustenuggee) (c.
-1807 – ?) was a 19th-century Seminole war chief.
+1807 – ?) was a 19th-century Mikasuki war chief.
 He fought against the United States government in the Second Seminole War and for the government in the American Civil War.

 Biography

-Tustenuggee, translated as "Warrior" or "Grand Chief of War", was a common surname for Seminole warchiefs.
-Halleck was born in central Florida in the Miccosuke clan.
+Tustenuggee, translated as "Warrior" or "Grand Chief of War", was a Muskogean language title for the war leader of a tribal town.
+The tustenuggee was appointed by the micco (civil chief), and was responsible for leading the towns' warriors, advising the civil chief on matters relating to war, maintaining public order, and organizing stickball games with other towns.

+Halleck was born in central Florida as a Micosukee.
 He vehemently opposed the seizure of Indian lands by whites, and even killed his own sister by cutting her throat when she talked about surrender.
-He fought at the Battle of Lake Okeechobee on December 25, 1837, and took control of the Seminole force from their aged warchief Arpeika (also known as "Sam Jones").
+He fought at the Battle of Lake Okeechobee on December 25, 1837, and took control of the Mikasuki force from their aged leader Abiaka (also known as "Sam Jones").

 On April 22, 1839, Halleck and other Seminole leaders met with Maj.
-Gen. Alexander Macomb, the new military commander in Florida, and received written assurance that their people could indefinitely remain in Florida if they stayed near Lake Okeechobee.
+Gen. Alexander Macomb, the new military commander in Florida Territory, and received written assurance that their people could indefinitely remain in Florida if they stayed near Lake Okeechobee.
 Both parties believed that the war was finally over, but attacks by other bands of Indians in south Florida continued and the ceasefire soon ended.

 Halleck was severely wounded by U.S. troops at a skirmish at Fort King (in present-day Ocala) in April 1840 against Capt.
 Gabriel J. Rains (a future Civil War Confederate General).
 After he recovered, Halleck Tustenuggee went on a bloody rampage in north Florida for two years, leading a series of raids and skirmishes.
 In January 1842, the army sent the Second Infantry Regiment in pursuit of Halleck's warband.
 They located the Seminoles' camp near Lake George, but the Indians escaped capture.